TRC 3 ESSENTIAL GUIDE: How to prepare for TRC 3 + TRC 3 application checklist.

 Any Korean or Western adoption documents or relevant photos which you have in your possession.

--For US Adoptees ONLY:
+For US Adoptees ONLY:

-Any prior FOIA requests which were successfully fulfilled with just a few redactions.
+FOIA requests which were successfully fulfilled with just a few redactions.
 (All FOIA requests will be somewhat redacted, but FOIA requests since early 2025 have been coming back up to 90% redacted).

-*Please note that filing a FOIA request in these current times is NOT recommended without first consulting a U.S. immigration attorney whom you trust.
-If you do not have urgent needs to make a FOIA request, we strongly recommend that you avoid doing so.
-According to Adoptee Rights Law, FOIA requests are currently coming back up to 90% redacted.
+Adoptee Rights Law, FOIA requests are currently coming back up to 90% redacted.
 The FOIA process has many associated WARNINGS about which we have posted to our FOIA page.
 We have been recommending the FOIA process to US Adoptees since around 2018 — so IF you have a previously successfully fulfilled FOIA request, where your FOIA documents do NOT contain a ton of redactions, definitely DO submit these documents to TRC 3 as part of your case — so long as you feel comfortable doing so in these times!
 Please be sure to READ about FOIA BEFORE you submit any FOIA request in these unprecedented and rapidly changing times!

--For European / Canadian / Australian Adoptees:
+For European / Canadian / Australian Adoptees:

 Any Western adoption documents or relevant photos which you or your adoptive parents have in your possession or which you can obtain from relevant authorities.